KU-EECS581/Project-2/README.md

 There are many ways to host to play, including:

-- Opening up the `index.html` file
+- Opening up the `index.html` file in a browser (***recommended***)
+  - This can be done by simply dragging said file into the tab bar of your browser
-- Using a extension such as Live Server on VSCode
+- Using a extension such as [Live Server on VSCode](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
 - Hosting it yourself

 ## How to Play